-First we’ll explore what reincarnation really is.
+First, we’ll explore what reincarnation really is.

 Reincarnation Is Not What You Think It Is … Here’s Why

-What Jesus, Buddha, Eckhart Tolle, Mooji, Adyashanti, Gangaji, Ramana Maharshi, and every wise “enlightened” man and woman through the ages has pointed to and spoken about: The mind is limited.
+What Jesus, Buddha, Eckhart Tolle, Mooji, Adyashanti, Gangaji, Ramana Maharshi, and every wise “enlightened” man and woman through the ages have pointed to and spoken about is that the mind is limited.
 The self is an illusion.
 We are all One and the same at our very core.